Senen Toyota Rangga (Transjakarta): 2020 Omnibus law protest

-On 8 October 2020, protesters of the omnibus law protest burned the two separated temporary buildings of the Senen BRT station and also damaged the then-unfinished new building of the station.
-The neighboring Senen Sentral (now Jaga Jakarta) station and an old movie theatre were also damaged as well.
+On 8 October 2020, rioters of the omnibus law protest burned the two separated temporary buildings of the Senen BRT station and also damaged the then-unfinished new building of the station.
+The neighboring Senen Sentral (now Jaga Jakarta) station and an abandoned old movie theatre were also damaged as well.

 August–September 2025 protests

 Senen Toyota Rangga BRT station after being burned during protests on 29 August 2025.
 Photo was taken three days later.

 On 29 August 2025, Senen BRT station was severely burned by rioters (alleged to be provocators) during widespread protests that day, as it is located only 350 m east of the Headquarters of the Mobile Brigade Corps Command for the Greater Jakarta Police in Kwitang, one of the main targets of the protest.
-A large flame had almost entirely melted the building, as well the central staircase and parts of the connection bridge.
+A large flame had almost entirely melted the building, as well the central staircase and elevator, and parts of the connection bridge.
+The building's architectural elements such as glass walls, half-height platform screen doors, white aluminum composite panels that covered the steel structure, and a decorative element on the roof that resembles the Betawi traditional house ornament gigi balang were consumed by the flame.
 The elevators for disabled access were also damaged.
 Some properties inside were looted and set ablaze.

-On 8 September 2025, Senen BRT station was reopened after reparations, but now the connection bridge to Jaga Jakarta station is still closed for reparations.
-To sustain the transfer process between to two BRT stations, Transjakarta currently operates 21ST shuttle route while the bridge is being repaired, stopping at both Jaga Jakarta and Senen, plus two bus stops near the railway station.
-The shuttle route operates 24 hours a day.
+On 8 September 2025, Senen BRT station was reopened after reparations, with the building now only consist of exposed steel structure and simple half-height black trellis that replaced the screen doors.
+Its access bridge was still closed that day for reparations by the Ministry of Public Works due to the severe damage.
+In response, Transjakarta operated 21ST shuttle route to sustain the transfer process between Senen and Jaga Jakarta BRT stations while the bridge was being repaired, stopping at both stations plus two bus stops near the railway station, and was available 24 hours a day.
+Temporary zebra crossings were provided to access Senen BRT station.
+On 4 June 2026, the access bridge was fully repaired and the 21ST shuttle route was decommissioned.